 Please change the eighth paragraph as follows:

-The format of the Bandwidth Indication subelement is the same as the Bandwidth Indication element (see 9.4.2.319 (Bandwidth Indication element)).
+[#19350] The format of the Bandwidth Indication for Channel Switch subelement is shown in Figure 9.xxx.
+The subelement ID, Length, and subelement ID Extension, Bandwidth Indication Parameters, and Bandwidth Indication Information fields are defined to be the same as the Element ID, Length, Element ID Extension, Bandwidth Indication Parameters and Bandwidth Indication Information fields of the Bandwidth Indication element, respectively (see 9.4.2.319 (Bandwidth Indication element)).
 This subelement is present for an EHT STA when channel switching or extended channel switching to an EHT BSS operating channel width wider than 160 MHz or to an EHT BSS operating channel width that includes at least one punctured 20 MHz subchannel.
-Otherwise, the Bandwidth Indication subelement is not present.
+Otherwise, the Bandwidth Indication for Channel Switch subelement is not present.

 Please add the Figure 9-xxx as follows: